VicPeralta/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# My Portfolio
+# My Portfolio Project

-> This is my Portfolio project
+> This is my project for a Portfolio.
+It gives you a nice container for your different projects.
+It looks great on Desktop computers, Mobile phones, and Tablets.
 ## Mobile
 <img src="./mobile-phone.png" width="50%" height="auto"/>